NosVladimir/KineticArchetypes/README.md

 Added infusion [Vital Blade](https://libraryofmetzofitz.fandom.com/wiki/Kinetic_Blade#VITAL_BLADE) that allows kinetic blades to work with vital strike and improved vital strike.

+Added back the supercharge feature for the DLC archetype Kinetic Sharpshooter.
+Although this functionally doesn't change anything for sharpshooter due to them not being able to gather power, by adding back supercharge it is therefore possible to multi-archetype sharpshooter with the Onslaught Blaster archetype of this mod.

 ### [Kinetic Duelist](https://www.d20pfsrd.com/alternative-rule-systems/occult-adventures/occult-classes/kineticist/archetypes/legendary-games-kineticist-archetypes/kinetic-duelist/)

 A kineticist archetype that allows legit two-weapon fighting with kinetic blades.
 Heavily homebrewed since gaining dual blades at 17th level is not very appealing.